|Best Overall||Dive Bomb F1 Mallards||SEE IT||

 Best Silhouette: Dive Bomb M1 Mallard Silhouettes

-Why it made the cu: Dive Bomb (DB) silhouettes are lightweight, extremely realistic, inexpensive, and effective.
+Why It Made the Cut: Dive Bomb (DB) silhouettes are lightweight, extremely realistic, inexpensive, and effective.
 Can’t ask for more out of a decoy.

 - Constructed of tough corrugated plastic material – Think political signs!